godotengine/godot-docs/classes/class_navigationserver2d.rst

 void **agent_set_velocity** **(** :ref:`RID<class_RID>` agent, :ref:`Vector2<class_Vector2>` velocity **)**

 Sets ``velocity`` as the new wanted velocity for the specified ``agent``.
-The avoidance simulation will try to fulfil this velocity if possible but will modify it to avoid collision with other agent's and obstacles.
+The avoidance simulation will try to fulfill this velocity if possible but will modify it to avoid collision with other agent's and obstacles.
 When an agent is teleported to a new position far away use :ref:`agent_set_velocity_forced<class_NavigationServer2D_method_agent_set_velocity_forced>` instead to reset the internal velocity state.

 .. rst-class:: classref-item-separator